Beit HaShalom: Eviction order

 On 27 November 2007, the Civil Administration issued eviction orders against the occupants.
 The settlers' lawyer Attorney Nadav Ha'etzni, representing the claimed purchasers "Tal Construction and Investment of Karnei Shomron" and the "Society for the Renewal of the Jewish Community in Hebron", petitioned the High Court against the order.
 In January 2008, the state defended its decision to recognize the settlers as "recent trespassers", and to evict them as quickly as possible because there was insufficient evidence to prove that the sale of the building had been completed.
 Pending the case in a military appeals court concerning the sale of the building, however, the Court decided to delay the judgement on the eviction.

 In November 2008, the High Court ordered the vacation of the building and named the State temporary custodian of the property, pending a ruling on the proprietary rights.
 Ehud Olmert declared that he did not want to execute the Court's order, but merely stop the repeated settler attacks on Palestinian civilians and property.
 After the Court had ruled in favour of the government's decision to evacuate the site, the settlers built barricades, and prepared to resist efforts to have them evicted.
 Baruch Marzel declared that "We must go to war, using any means to prevent this crime from occurring."

 Ma'an News Agency reported that, in the days prior to the evacuation, settlers repeatedly attacked Palestinian homes in the city and fired at them at random.
 Settlers set fire to two Palestinian homes and a store.
 Over three days they rioted in Hebron, attacking Palestinians with stones and clubs while Israeli soldiers and police looked on.
-On 4 December 2008, the Jewish settlers were evacuated from the site by Israeli police.
+On 4 December 2008, the Israeli settlers were evacuated from the site by Israeli police.
 The evacuation took an hour and was carried out by some 600 members of the security forces.
 The confrontation itself was less violent than had been feared.